susiteq/susiteq/README.md

 - 👋 Hi, I’m @susiteq
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and Django
-- 🌱 I’m currently learning Django
+- 🌱 I´m interested in React and Redux

 <!---